Ankow99/se-polymerase/README.md

 * Supports nested LXD architectures or bare-metal LXD daemons.
 * Provisions `ipv4.nat` bridges, calculates CIDR gateways, and validates DHCP settings to prevent collisions.
 * Auto-injects local or Launchpad SSH keys and establishes secure SSH tunnel for dashboard port-forwarding.
+* Generates an `access-<project_name>.txt` manifest containing all URLs, local-forwarding tunnels, and passwords.
 * Tails `cloud-init` logs and seamlessly transitions to a live juju status watch-loop.
 * Generates a project-specific teardown script to destroy the LXD project, un-trust certificates, and remove dynamic networks.